db-ok/SofleChocWireless/docs/build_guide_choc_wireless.md

 To install a socketed microcontroller using the diode leg approach [from splitkb.com][promicrosocketing]:

-  1. Install the 12-pin female headers on the top of the board in the outlined through holes.
+  1. To solder the headers to the PCB, first place the 12-pin female headers on the top of the board in the outlined through holes.
 Use some tape to temporarily tack them in place.
 Flip the board over onto a flat, hard surface.
 While soldering the first pins, push down on the PCB to ensure the headers are perpendicular and fully seated.

-  2. Flip the board upright again.
-Optionally place some tape over the sockets to prevent solder from seeping down into the sockets.
+  2. To install the diode legs, first flip the board upright again.
+Place some tape over the sockets before inserting the diode legs to prevent solder from seeping down into the sockets in the next step.
 Masking tape works fine for this.
-Place the microcontroller upside down on top.
-Push diodes though the microcontroller holes and through the tape so they're seated into the socket below.
-Using pliers to press the diode legs in will reduce the chances of stabbing yourself with a sharp diode leg while doing this.
+Place the microcontroller upside down on top of the sockets.
+Push the diode legs though the microcontroller holes and through the tape so they're seated into the socket below.
+It helps to use pliers to press the diode legs in, so you reduce the chances of stabbing yourself with a sharp diode leg while doing this.

   3. Solder the legs to the microcontroller.
 Snip off the legs above the microcontroller.

 If you ever need to remove the microcontroller: do it by gently prying the board up in small increments, working your way gradually around the board.
-The diode legs are quite weak and will easily bend if you pull the microcontroller off by one side of the board, rather than loosening it evenly and gradually on both sides.
+Don't be surprised if removing it is not easy, though -- the sockets can have a surprisingly strong grip on the diode legs.
+However, the diode legs themselves are very flexible and will easily bend if you pull the microcontroller off by one side of the board, rather than loosening it evenly and gradually on both sides.
 Avoid pressure on the USB connector.

 ### Display